ScriptFUSION/Pip/README.md

 ## Benefits

 * Immediately print out exceptions and assertion failures as they occur.
-* Flawless test suite indicator: success dot turns red if any prior tests failed.
+* Flawless test suite indicator: success dot turns to red exclamation mark if any prior tests failed.
 * Display the execution time of each test in tiered colour bands.
 * Display the name of each test case as it is executed.